scoop-group/TiSR/README.md

         num_islands                     = 12,                                       # -> number of parallel islands
         migration_interval              = 200,                                      # -> generation interval, in which an individual is moved to other islands. (ring topology) island_extinction_interval      = 2000,                                     # -> interval in which all individuals from one islands are distributed across all other islands and the extiction islands starts from scratch. -> typemax(Int64) is off; 1000 ...
+10000 migrate_after_extinction_prob   = 1.0,                                      # -> probability that an individual migrates to another islands, if its island goes extinct. -> 0 ...
+1
-10000 fitting_island_function         = isle -> floor(isle / 2) % 2 == 0,         # -> function to determine on which islands fitting is conducted
+        fitting_island_function         = isle -> floor(isle / 2) % 2 == 0,         # -> function to determine on which islands fitting is conducted
         hall_of_fame_migration_interval = 1000,                                     # -> interval in which a random individual from the hall of fame is returned to a random island always_drastic_simplify         = 1e-8,                                     # -> for individuals with parameters smaller than `always_drastic_simplify` a copy is created, those parameters removed, and simplified accordingly. -> 0 is off; 1e-10 ...
 1e-6